leafOfTree/vim-vue-plugin/README.md

     endfunction
     ```

-- `GetVueSubtype() => String` Return value is one of `'html', 'javascript', 'css', 'scss', ...`.
+- `GetVueSubtype() => String` Return value is one of `'html', 'javascript', 'css', 'scss', ...`

-- `OnChangeVueSubtype(subtype)` An event listener that is called when subtype changes.
+- `OnChangeVueSubtype(subtype)` An event listener that is called when subtype changes

-    You can define it in your `vimrc` to set local options once the subtype changes.
+    You can define it in your `vimrc` to set local options once the subtype changes

     ```vim
     " Example: set local options based on subtype